NevenLeung/write-down/README.md

   - Edit markdown
     - [x] Toggle editing and preview mode
     - [x] Sync scrolling of editing and preview panels
-    - [x] Highlight the code of markdown according to its usage (I created the CodeMirror color theme)
+    - [x] Highlight the code of markdown according to its usage (I made the CodeMirror color theme)
+    - [x] Prompt to save markdown after editing
     - [ ] Support some built-in snippets for markdown
   - Edit other elements
     - [x] Set the tags of article